User Guide

 Windows: Press

-Win + R, typecmd, and hit Enter. - Mac/Linux: Search for Terminal in Spotlight or your app menu.
+Win + R, typecmd, and hit Enter. - macOS/Linux: Search for Terminal in Spotlight or your app menu.

 Then, navigate to your folder.
 For example, if you placed it on your Desktop in a folder called